afroditeapp/afrodite-backend/docs/features.md

 Age and gender statistics for public profiles.
 Admins can also access statistics for private profiles and profile statistics history (updated daily).

+### Automatic profile search

+Backend searches for updated profiles on every weekday by default.
+User sees an notification if profiles are found.
+User can configure the search with these options:

+* Search only new profiles
+* Use current max distance filter
+* Use current profile attribute filters
+* Search on specific weekdays

 ## Chat

 * One-to-one conversations